 "I can't stand it when people throw up in movies… I really can't.
 I actually think I could throw up myself, so I just put hands in front of my eyes."

 Self-portrait Mathilde by Mathilde.

 Mathilde, weirdly, doesn't have a nickname or a special AKA.
 It's "Morieux Mathilde, erm, Mathilde Morieux, yes, I'm very a very creative girl!"
 And that's not a bad thing, it means I can refer to her as Mathilde all the way through the article, instead of getting myself muddled up with things like Tinwar22 and Glockenspiel-on-sea, as these things are wont to happen.
 No offence.

-His illustrated FML: The one with the cats.
-Yep, not many clues there.
+Her illustrated FML: The one with the weird taste

-What about you?
-Think you've got talent and want to contribute to the illustrated FML?
-Send us an email to firstname.lastname@example.org but only send us your blog's address and a few samples of your work.
-No need to create an illustrated FML straight away
+How about you?
+Think you've got talent and want to do an illustrated FML?
+Send us an email to firstname.lastname@example.org, but only send us your blog's address and/or a few samples of your work.
+No need to create an illustrated FML straight away.